Export Control Classification – ITAR and EAR

-- United States Munitions List (USML) – The USML is a list articles intended for defense applications including those items that were specifically designed, developed, configured, adapted or modified for a military applications.
-The USML is controlled by the International Traffic in Arms Regulations (ITAR).
+- United States Munitions List (USML) – The USML enumerates articles intended for defense applications.
+USML controlled items fall under the jurisdiction of the International Traffic in Arms Regulations (ITAR).

-- Harmonized Tariff Schedule of the United States (HTS) – The HTS is a ten-digit number assigned to goods imported into the United States that help U.S Customs and the importer determine the rate of duty.
+- Harmonized Tariff Schedule of the United States (HTS) – The HTS number determines the rate of import duty.

-- Schedule B – The Schedule B is used by the U.S. Census Bureau to track the amount of trade goods that are being exported from the United States.
-For most goods, the HTS can be used instead of the Schedule B.
+- Schedule B – Schedule B is used by the U.S. Census Bureau to track the amount of goods being exported from the U.S.

-Once the Export Control Classification has been defined a determination can be made as to whether or not authorization is required.
-The following criteria in the transaction must be documented and reviewed:
+After Export Control Classification has been performed a determination can be made as to whether or not a license is required.
+This involves review and documentation of the following criteria:

 - what is the export control classification of the article (item) or technology (documents, photos, technical data)